Education in Uganda: Primary education

 The headmaster of Nsaasa Primary School answers a question for a USAID worker.

-The present system of education, known as Universal Primary Education (UPE), has existed since 1997, and its introduction was the result of democratisation and open elections, as there was popular support for free education.
-Despite its promising boosts in enrolment, issues with funding and organisation have continued to plague the UPE.
+The present system of education, known as Universal Primary Education (UPE), has existed since 1997, and its introduction was the result of democratization and open elections, as there was popular support for free education.
+Despite its promising boosts in enrolment, issues with funding and organization have continued to plague the UPE.
 In 1999 there were six million pupils receiving primary education, compared to only two million in 1986.
 Numbers received a boost in 1997 when free primary education was made available to four children per family.
 Not all primary school graduates go on to take any form of secondary education.
 This is contingent upon their passing their Primary Leaving Examinations (PLE).

 Uganda is one of East Africa's developing countries, bordered by Tanzania, Rwanda, the Democratic Republic of the Congo, South Sudan, and Kenya.
 It occupies 236040 km2 and has 26,404,543 people.
 According to CIA World Fact Book 2004, more than 80 percent of its population is rural and 35% of the people lives below poverty line.
-The United Nations characterised the current condition of Uganda with its unstable government and struggling people as "the world’s worst humanitarian crisis."
+The United Nations characterized the current condition of Uganda with its unstable government and struggling people as "the world’s worst humanitarian crisis."